 Verne and Nadine were married in October of 1979 and had 4 children; two boys and two girls.
 Tristan was born in 1981, Brean was born in 1983, Theran was born in 1987, and Caylan was born in 1989.
 All of the children have worked on the farm in one form or another until they have reached the age to go out and experience more of what the future might hold for them.

 After his major schooling was completed, Tristan worked for the farm for several years, helping to start us in most of our organic and substainable practices.
-He is now doing advanced studies for his Masters Degree through an internship at WVU.
+He went on to advanced studies for his Masters Degree through an internship at WVU.
+He has been back at the farm for a couple of years now, helping to oversee packing operations and farm financils.
+He is married and is a father himself.

 In 2001, Verne took over the day to day running of the farm, as Richard began to devote more of his time with Yule Tree Farms.